SaumyaaPrajapat/Campus_Connect/README.md

 - **Data Visualization:** Students can visualize their performance data through interactive charts and tables, helping them understand their academic performance at a glance.

-- **Communication:** Users can communicate effortlessly through the system.
-Teachers can send messages to students and vice versa, promoting effective communication and collaboration.

 ## Technologies Used